 The Department of Economics requires that students have completed Economics 1113 (Principles of Macroeconomics) and Economics 1123 (Principles of Microeconomics) with a grade of C or better, and have taken Mathematics 1743 or 1823 or 1914 (Calculus), prior to taking this course.
-I would add that a willingness to stay on top of the material and practice solving problems is essential to doing well in this course.
+I would add that a willingness to work and learn is essential to doing well in this course.